 They both get their own toys but prefer to play with whatever the toy arrived in.

-They both enter modes throughout the day, play-mode, cranky whining because they’re hungry mode, sleep-mode and “waah, I need to poop” first then “life s great because I just pooped” mode.
+They both enter modes throughout the day, play-mode, cranky whining because they're hungry mode, sleep-mode and heart attack first then "life s great because I just pooped" mode.

 They're both very suspicious of water and that whole "take a bath" idea, but if you hold them safe and take it easy they'll both come around.

 Best buy before baby: The ImseVimse cloth diapers.
-Works great, the only thing I hate about these is that everyone who has no experience of cloth diapers keep complaining that they must be hard to use, attacking the idea and expecting me to defend my choice.
+Works great, the only thing I hate about these is that everyone who has no experience with cloth diapers keeps complaining that they must be hard to use, attacking the idea and expecting me to defend my choice.
 Pain in the arse.
-Lets break it down.
+Let's break it down.

 Paper diapers need to be put on and changed - Cloth diapers need to be put on and changed.

-Paper diapers are thrown in the bin – Cloth diapers are thrown in the laundry-box (sealable)
+Paper diapers are thrown in the bin - Cloth diapers are thrown in the laundry box (sealable) dedicated for them.

 Paper diapers need to be thrown away - Cloth diapers need to be thrown in the washing machine.

-Paper diapers need to be bought at a shop, trekking with huge packages when you are already dragging home loads of food – Cloth diapers need to be taken out of the washing machine and dried.
+Paper diapers must be bought at a shop, trekking with huge packages when you are already dragging home loads of food - Cloth diapers must be taken out of the washing machine and dried.

-Yeah the “work” here is the same.
-Plus, cloth diapers save lots of money, mother earth and help earlier potty training.
-And that’s not even mentioning the scares like, Disposable Diapers Linked to Asthma, and TBT Found in Disposable Diapers (tributyltin – a chemical compound which is known to disrupt sex hormones) which is the main reason I don’t want that crap wrapping my daughters privates.
-Women give up all sorts of dangerous substances, smokes, alcohol, aspirins and are warned about eating fish, meats, eggs, and told to stay away from lovely cheese during their pregnancy and then they wrap their babies up in TBT?
-Makes no sense to me – even if it turns out to be bunk you play the “Better safe than sorry” card during the pregnancy and breastfeeding, why not when it comes to the diapers?
+Yeah the "work" here is the same.
+Plus, cloth diapers save lots of money, Mother Earth and help with earlier potty training.
+And that's not even mentioning the scares like, Disposable Diapers Linked to Asthma, and TBT Found in Disposable Diapers (tributyltin - a chemical compound which is known to disrupt sex hormones) which is the main reason I don't want that crap wrapping my daughters privates.
+Women give up all sorts of dangerous substances, smoking, alcohol, and aspirins and are warned about eating fish, meats, and eggs, and told to stay away from lovely cheese during their pregnancy.
+Then they wrap their babies up in TBT?
+It makes no sense to me - even if it turns out to be bunk you play the "better safe than sorry" card a lot during the pregnancy and breastfeeding, why not when it comes to the diapers?

-It’s not like there is no alternative.
-A cheaper, easy to use alternative at that.
+It's not like there is no alternative.
+A cheaper, easy-to-use alternative at that.
 So stop giving me grief about my cloth diapers, please.
-The hardest thing about them is peoples attitudes about them, their negative ideas on “how much work it is” being t heir main topic of conversation.
-Always coming from people who have nil experience with cloth diapers.
-Sorry mates, but don’t knock what you haven’t tried.
-Mmmmkay?
+The hardest thing about them is people's attitudes toward them, their negative ideas on "how much work it is" being their main topic of conversation.
+This always coming from people who have nil experience with cloth diapers.
+Sorry mates, but don't knock what you haven't tried.
+Please.

-Good luck to all the who are with kittens and babies. 😉
+Good luck to all those who are with kittens and babies. ;)